Nevenall/sufficient-reason/System/Magick.md

 # Working Magick

-  Magick is a change, any change, in reality you make through an effort of your Enlightened Will.
+  Magick is a change in reality.
+One you make happen through an effort of your Enlightened Will.
 This change is called a *feat.*

-  It is possible to accomplish anything through Magick, but the larger and more complex your feat, the more dice Reality will have to resist you, and their are consequences to failing.
+  It is possible to accomplish anything you desire through Magick, but the larger and more complex a feat you attempt, the more dice Reality will have to resist you and there are consequences for failing a mystick action.

+## Magick is an Expression of Your Will

   Because magick is an expression of your will, it requires a conscious choice by the Mage.

+## Leverage the Power of your Practice

   If you can describe your feat and how you with accomplish it within the context of your magickal *practice* you may add dice from your mundane traits, and not just your magickal ones.

   > For example, if your practice is witchcraft you might describe collecting some physical token of your victim and creating a poppet with it which you poke with needles.
 Describing your effect in terms of your practice in this way will allow you to add your Mental and Occult traits.

+## Raw Magick

   Mages occasionally perform feats with pure will and nothing else.
 Such Raw Magick transcends your focus and allows you to affect change without needing to follow the patterns and strictures of your practice.
 It is quicker and simpler, but more dangerous and difficult because only the Mystickal traits, Arete and Spheres, can be used.